-You are an insurance broker who offers both traditional risk transfer and alternative risk transfer services.
-One of your clients, a large property investor, insures on a traditional risk transfer basis and is considering reducing their insurance costs by transferring to an alternative risk transfer program.
+You are a sales manager at CB Ltd, a UK based insurance broker who offers both traditional risk transfer and alternative risk transfer services.
+One of your clients, a large global property investor, insures on a traditional risk transfer basis and is considering reducing their insurance costs by transferring to an alternative risk transfer program.